openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 }
 ```
 ---
-### [Usage][toc]
+### [4.
+Usage][toc]
-In the following the usage of OPENVOCS is shown.
+In the following the usage of OPENVOCS® is shown.
 This section starts with explaining the voice client and is followed by explaining the administration interface.

 ### [Voice Client][toc]

 ### Login and role selection
+- The voice interface is reachable under "server-IP/openvocs/vocs".
 - Login website => enter username and password to authenticate, click LOGIN-button to continue.
 - By clicking the circle arrow symbol, one can reload the login-page.